jewelshkjony/fast-cli/README.md

 - Android <small>(Termux/UserLand, etc)</small>

 ## ❓ Requirements
-1. Only JDK is required to run the FAST.
+1. Only Java is required to run the FAST.
 (JDK 8 or 11 is recommended).

 ## 🤔 How to install?
 #### 🖥️ Windows Only
+---
 1. Run the the below command on Windows PowerShell.
 ````.ps1
 iwr https://raw.githubusercontent.com/jewelshkjony/fast-cli/main/scripts/install/win.ps1 -useb | iex